 a.
-Visual Inspection of the Bat
+Visual Inspection of the Bat:

 - 1. Ensure that the bat model appears on the approved bat list - 2.
 Ensure the bat does not have flat spots. - 3.
 Ensure the bat does not have audible rattle. - 4.
-Ensure the bat does not have cracked or loose knob or end caps and attachments.
+Ensure the bat does not have cracked or loose knob or end caps and attachments. - 5.
+Ensure the bat does not have a foreign substance on the surface of the bat beyond 18 inches from the end of the handle.